samuelkoGithub/Machine_Project_CheckLists/Machine_Project_Check_Lists.md

 4. For supervised learning tasks, identify the target attribute(s).
 5. Visualize the data.
 6. Study the correlations between attributes.
-7. Study how you would solve the problem manually.
+7. Study how the problem would be solved manually.
 8. Identify the promising transformations you may want to apply.
 9. Identify extra data that would be useful (go back to “Get the Data” on page 498).
 10. Document what you have learned.